 Note: that the ratio data example has a zero value, which differentiates it from the interval scale.

 There are two main types of measurement scales, namely; comparative scales and non-comparative scales.

 In comparative scaling, respondents are asked to make a comparison between one object and the other.
 When used in market research, customers are asked to evaluate one product in direct comparison to the others.
-Comparative scales can be further divided into the pair comparison, rank order, constant sum and q-sort scales.
+Comparative scales can be further divided into pair comparison, rank order, constant sum, and q-sort scales.